 Every private school has a core curriculum—and Berkshire’s is one of the best, with all the fundamentals required for students to excel academically, socially, artistically and athletically.
 In Berkshire’s residential community there is so much to be learned from interactions with faculty outside of the classroom.
 What sets our school apart is what happens at the periphery of this exceptional core.

 In these programs, students engage in academic opportunities outside the core curriculum and put them to practice in real-world settings.
-Grounded by a solid core foundation, this balance of rigor and possibility is what makes Berkshire unique—and our students so well-prepared to contribute to the world that awaits them.
+Grounded by a core college preparatory foundation, this balance of rigor and possibility is what makes Berkshire unique—and our students so well-prepared to contribute to the world that awaits them.

 - The Ritt Kellogg Mountain Program uses Berkshire's natural resources to promote academic growth, to challenge students athletically, to teach leadership, to develop character and to foster environmental responsibility.